scottmckendry/sunsetr/README.md

 # sunsetr

-Automatic color temperature controller for hyprsunset with smooth transitions.
+Automatic blue light filter for Hyprland, niri, and Wayland compositors

 ![This image was taken using a shader to simulate the effect of hyprsunset](sunsetr.png)

 ## Features

+- **Multi-Compositor Support**: Works with Hyprland, niri, Sway, river, Wayfire, and other Wayland compositors
+- **Automatic Backend Detection**: Intelligently detects your compositor and uses the appropriate backend
 - **Startup Transitions**: Smooth transitions when starting, no jarring changes
-- **Automatic hyprsunset Management**: Handles hyprsunset startup and communication automatically
+- **Smart hyprsunset Management**: Automatically handles hyprsunset startup and communication on Hyprland
+- **Universal Wayland Support**: Direct protocol communication on non-Hyprland compositors
 - **Smart Defaults**: Works beautifully out-of-the-box with carefully tuned settings
 - **Flexible Configuration**: Extensive customization options for power users
-- **Robust Error Handling**: Graceful fallback and recovery from various error condition
+- **Robust Error Handling**: Graceful fallback and recovery from various error conditions

 ## Dependencies

+### For Hyprland Users

 - **Hyprland 0.49.0** (tested version)
 - **hyprsunset v0.2.0** (tested version)

+### For Other Wayland Compositors

+- **Any Wayland compositor** supporting `wlr-gamma-control-unstable-v1` protocol
+- **No external dependencies** - uses native Wayland protocols

 ## Installation